PrinceOfBorgo/picoCTF2018-roulette/README.md

 1. the seed used for pseudo-random integer generation is visible in the original value of `cash`;
 2. `get_long()` function returns a signed integer while working on an unsigned one and constrains it to a maximum value only before doing operations.

-I created an [application](https://github.com/PrinceOfBorgo/picoCTF2018-roulette/blob/master/spin_results) (click [here](https://github.com/PrinceOfBorgo/picoCTF2018-roulette/blob/master/spin_results.c) for source code) that takes as input the seed we want to use for generate random numbers and, pressing ENTER, prints the result of the roulette spins.
+I created an [application](https://github.com/PrinceOfBorgo/picoCTF2018-roulette/blob/master/spin_results) (click [here](https://github.com/PrinceOfBorgo/picoCTF2018-roulette/blob/master/spin_results.c) for source code) that takes as input the seed we want to use to generate random numbers and, pressing ENTER, prints the numbers obtained spinning the roulette.

-Now we can run the remote service, take note of the random generated seed (readable in our starting balance) and start `spin_results` with the same seed as argument.
+Now we can run the remote service, take note of the random generated seed (readable in our starting balance) and run `spin_results` with that same seed as argument.
 This way, pressing ENTER, we will get our first random `spin` result: using this as our `choice` in the remote service we will get our first win.
-Example:
+Let's see an example:
 <pre>
 $ nc 2018shell.picoctf.com 25443
 Welcome to ONLINE ROULETTE!